Tipos de tratamentos de clareamento dental e riscos associados a eles

 - Transparency – Teeth that are thin and translucent have less pigment, making them more prone to staining, and less responsive to bleaching.
 Thicker, opaque teeth tend to look lighter and are easier to whiten.

-- Diet – Regular consumption of dark-colored foods and beverages (such as red wine, cola, chá, coffee, carrots and oranges) or acidic/enamel-eroding foods (such as sugar, vinegar and citrus fruits) can promote discoloration.
+- Diet – Regular consumption of dark-colored foods and beverages (such as red wine, cola, chá, café, carrots and oranges) or acidic/enamel-eroding foods (such as sugar, vinegar and citrus fruits) can promote discoloration.

 - Bruxism/Injury – Stress-induced tooth grinding/gnashing can lead to small cracks in teeth, as well as darkening of biting edges.
 Large cracks in teeth (caused by falls or other trauma) are also prone to collecting debris and stains over time.